 A Tor visitor to any Cloudflare site which has chosen to CAPTCHA (challenge) Tor will see a page like this and need to proceed through the CAPTCHA, which may have different actions required.

 What does a Tor visitor see when Blocked selected?

-Tor visitors to a Cloudflare Enterprise site which has chosen to Block Tor will see a page like this:
+Tor visitors to a Cloudflare site which has chosen to Block Tor will see Error 1009, as shown below:

 Does Cloudflare support Onion Routing?